COPRS/production-common/processing-common/ingestion/doc/SRN.md

 - See [COPRS ES Indice](/processing-common/doc/indices.md)
 - See [COPRS Kubernetes Secret](/processing-common/doc/secrets.md)

 Additionally the Ingestion system needs a persistence in order to store which products had been identified in the past already and avoid firing another event for them again.
 Thus it is required to have a MongoDB instance available and setup.
-For further general information regarding the creation of a secret for the  MongoDB instance, please see [COPRS MongoDB](/processing-common/doc/secrets.md)
+For further general information regarding the creation of a secret for the  MongoDB instance, please see [this](/processing-common/doc/secret.md) description.

 The default configuration provided in the RS Core Component is expecting a secret "mongoingestion" in the namespace "processing" containing a field for PASSWORD and USERNAME that can be used in order to authenticate at the MongoDB.